Quest Self-Defense Longmont

 strengths for a more authentic and fulfilling life.

-Beyond the dojo, Casey can be found exploring the outdoors, embedded in graphic design work, or
+Beyond the dojo, Casey can be found exploring the outdoors, working as an armed security officer, or embedded in graphic design work.
+Life for Casey and his wife Loy has been a continuing adventure.
+Leaving

 their small Texas town behind over ten years ago, they embraced the unknowns of Colorado - drawn by